ccy7701/pf-visualiser/docs/spec-coh-projection.md

 ### 4.9 Cost of Living Budget Selection Rule

-Monthly living expense is derived from selected budget for that month.
+Monthly living expense is derived from the selected budget profile for that month.

+`monthly_budget_selection[].budget` stores the selected budget profile key.

-If no monthly override is provided, default budget key is `bcol`.
+If no monthly selection is provided, or if a stale selected profile key no longer exists, the first available saved budget profile is used.

 ### 4.10 ELR Override Event Rule